revere7/revere7.github.io/_pages/about.md

 # 🧑‍🏫 Biography
 My Name is Kangkang Wei (魏康康).
-I received the Ph.D. degree in School of Computer Science and Technology from Sun Yat-sen University (Major: Cyberspace Security), Guangzhou, China, in June.
-2024.
-I am currently a lecture with the School of Electronics and Information, Nanchang University.
+I received the Ph.D. degree in School of Computer Science and Technology from Sun Yat-sen University (Major: Cyberspace Security), Guangzhou, China, in June 2024.
+I am currently a lecture with the School of Software (School of Cyberspace Security), Nanchang University.

-My research interest includes Multimedia content security (e.g., steganalysis and steganography) and forensics (e.g. AGI and deepfake detection).
-I have published more than 15 papers at the mainstream journal and  international conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>200+</span></strong>.
+My research interest includes multimedia content security (e.g., steganalysis and steganography) and multimedia forensics (e.g. AGI and deepfake detection).
+I have published more than 15+ papers at the mainstream journal and international conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>200+</span></strong>.

 # 🔥 News